Skip to content

 Is It Hard to Get Into Chippewa Valley Technical College?
 Acceptance Rate & Requirements

 As a public institution in Eau Claire, Wisconsin, Chippewa Valley Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 48%.
+The graduation rate is roughly 48%.

 Can I Afford It?